nordnet/cordova-hot-code-push/README.md

 ```

 When plugin loads that new config from the server and sees, that it's `min_native_interface` is higher then the current build version of the app - it's not gonna load new release.
 Instead, it will send `chcp_updateLoadFailed` notification with error, stating that application update is required.
 In details this is described in [Request application update through the store](#request-application-update-through-the-store) section below.

+**Note:** right now you can't specify different values for `min_native_interface` for different platforms.
+But this can be added later, if needed.

 ##### update
 Defines when to perform the update.
 Supported values are: